Dattranphat/Resume-Builder2/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/issues) (replace with your actual repo link).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or choose/state your preferred license).